Vinita Park Methodist Church

 They broke ground for a new church on their property at 8145 Page Avenue and moved into their church in 1926.
 By this time, the church was called “The Community Church” because of their extensive outreach in the community.
 Eventually, the congregation became The Village Church of St. Louis.

 In October 2013, a fire destroyed the building.
 The congregation and community rallied to rebuild and the church opened again a year and a half after the fire.
-It is unclear how long they remained open, but as of 2019, the church is closed.
+It is unclear how long they remained open; however, currently (2022), the church has been renamed The Israel of God St. Louis and is the location of a “bible study class.”

 Location 1910–1914: Harrison and Page, St. Louis, Missouri 63130